Killian1UP/airbnb-clone-project/README.md

 - A user can leave multiple reviews.
 - A user can make payments for their bookings.

-2. Properties
-Represents listings available for booking.
+2. Properties: Represents listings available for booking.
 Key Fields:
 - id: Unique identifier for the property.
 - title: Name or title of the listing.